stdlib-js/stdlib/tools/remark/plugins/remark-html-equation-src-urls/README.md

 ## Notes

+* The current working directory of the calling process __must__ be part of a git repository.

 * When resolving an SVG equation filepath, the implementation __assumes__ that the HTML equation `label` attribute corresponds to the SVG equation filename.

   ``` html